isaacbernat/presentations/prisoner/README.md

-# Prisoner's Dilemma
+# Prisoner's behaviour, an economic dilemma

-## Feedback
-Feel free to give feedback here https://docs.google.com/forms/d/e/1FAIpQLSeZZoDQlD3QMT1DPdfBw59Na48sXl-UXCmT4FbaYiewRn0PSQ/viewform?usp=sf_link

 ## How to run the presentation
 ### If you don't care too much about the format